Q: My institution does not subscribe to Versatile PhD. Can I still join?

 Q: Will I get spam?

 A: No. VPhD does not rent or sell its member info to anyone, ever.
 You control the emails you receive.
-Paula sends out “monthly messages” once a month but you can even opt out of those if you wish.
+We send out periodic newsletters but you can even opt out of those if you wish.

 Q: There was a Phd Career Panel Discussion on the site recently, but now I can’t find it.
 What happened to it?

 A: We leave panel discussions up for a couple of weeks, then take them down for editing/archiving.
 They are later made available to university subscribers in the PhD Career Finder.

 Q: How can I sign up for the email newsletter?